llinsss/STARKNET-INSIGHTS/README.md

 StarkNet is more than just technology—it's a vibrant community of developers, enthusiasts, and innovators.
 We showcase community-driven initiatives, events, and discussions, keeping you connected to the heartbeat of StarkNet.

+personal note is to my co`contributor. you're an asshole!!!

 ## Stay Connected

 Don't miss out on the latest insights from the StarkNet ecosystem.
 Subscribe to StarkNet Insights today and join us on the journey to decentralized scalability.